Stress and Teaching: Why It’s One of the Most Stressful Professions (and What to Do About It)

 • Frequent teacher absences disrupt continuity and student-teacher relationships

-• Teacher turnover increases workload for remaining staff
+• Teacher turnover increases workload for remaining staff, and may even lead to conflicting priorities.

 One UK study found that 76% of teachers were seriously considering leaving their job due to stress-related factors.